 - Have reasonable expectations about what the liposuction procedure can achieve

-What are the different liposuction methods?
+What are the different types of liposuction carried out at Centre for Surgery?

 Traditional liposuction